6 Best Horizontal Pulling Exercises to Build Back/LatsBack 3 min Read

 These are a favorite finisher.
 You’ve probably seen or done dumbbell kickbacks, and I want you to know those are far inferior to this version.

-Cable kickbacks are superior because they provide a constant tension throughout the motion instead of getting significantly more difficult at the end range.
+Cable kickbacks are superior because they provide a constant tension on the tricep throughout the motion instead of getting significantly more difficult at the end range.

 Set the cable to hip height and remove whatever attachment is on.
 You should set the weight low, grab the ball at the end of the cable, and then hip hinge until your upper body is nearly parallel with the ground.
 Keep your elbow glued to your side (parallel with the ground) and perform tricep extensions.